 In fact, since 2020, the CRA has implemented numerous security measures, technologies, processes and controls to ensure the security of taxpayer information including multi-factor authentication throughout CRA login services, and proactively revoking user IDs and passwords that may have been obtained by unauthorized third parties through external sources.

-We have been successful in protecting hundreds of thousands of fraudulent attempts to gain access to personal and business taxpayer accounts.
+We have been successful in protecting against hundreds of thousands of fraudulent attempts to gain access to personal and business taxpayer accounts.

 When we suspect an account is the target of an external threat actor, we take swift and immediate precautionary measures on the taxpayer's account such as locking it to prevent transactions, conducting in–depth reviews, and contacting the individuals.
 The CRA formally notifies the affected individuals and provides credit protection, where warranted, at no cost to them.